cohesity/cohesity-vcd-extension/README.md

 6) On success, the uploaded new version of extension will be visible under "Data Protection" when you click on the Hamburger Icon in vCD HTML5 UI.

+**Note:** The 'Data Protection' menu item in vCD HTML5 UI will only be visible to the vCD tenants which are mapped to some Cohesity cluster.

 ## Features

 1) Overview